 Programs for Dual-Enrolled students are funded through State education funds, not federal funding.
 During the Intake process, the funding source for each participant must be designated in the LACES system.
-Any student enrolled in a regular secondary school or being home-schooled at the secondary level at the time of Intake is required to be designated as "Dual-Enrolled" in the LACES system.
+Any student enrolled in a regular secondary school, in a home education program or in the Education Freedom program at the secondary level at the time of Intake is required to be designated as "Dual-Enrolled" in the LACES system.
 No Dual-Enrolled students are reported to the National Reporting System.
 Data on dual-enrolled student performance is used for state reporting.